-Integral equations $(\ref{zero-div-one-Laplace})$ -- $(\ref{zero-div-exp-Fourier})$ have been missed in the context of theory of holomorphic functions in $n$-dimensional space \cite{GuHaSp:2008,GuHaSp:2016} and pseudoanalytic function theory \cite{Krav:2009,KhmKravOv:2010}.
-The Fueter holomorphic potential in electrostatics and meridional models, described by the reduced quaternionic Laplace-Fueter and Fourier-Fueter transforms, raise new issues for consideration in the context of GASPT \cite{Weinstein:1948-flows, Weinstein:1948-int,Weinstein:1953,Huber:1954}.
+Problems of applications of special radially holomorphic functions in inhomogeneous media in $\mathbb R^3$ have not been studied in the context of the theory of holomorphic functions in the plane and $n$-dimensional space \cite{GuHaSp:2008,GuHaSp:2016}.
+Applications of the radially holomorphic potential in electrostatics allow us to make up for the gap.